CloudWizard’s Security & Access Architecture

 This approach ensures:

-• No additional attack surface
+• No additional attack surface introduced by the tool

-• No operational overhead
+• No ongoing operational overhead to run or patch CloudWizard components

-• No performance impact
+• No performance impact on your applications or data plane

-• No infrastructure drift
+• No infrastructure drift caused by the scanning process

 Clients retain full administrative control of their AWS environment at all times.